abelstanly/Movie-Box-Office-Analysis-SQL/README.md

 English-language films account for the largest share of revenue within the analysed dataset.

-However, the language analysis also shows that non-English films can achieve competitive average performance when profitability and ROI are considered.
+However, non-English films can still achieve competitive performance when profitability and ROI are considered.

 ---

 ## 📈 4.
 Box-office performance changed over time

-Annual revenue increased substantially across the 2000–2017 period, with strong overall performance during the later years of the dataset.
+Annual revenue changed significantly throughout the 2000–2017 period.

-The Excel workbook provides a dedicated year-by-year trend analysis to visualise these changes.
+The Excel analysis provides a year-by-year revenue trend to show how overall box-office performance evolved over time.

 ---